samlatif-uk/bill-unattended-test/README.md

 # Bill unattended test

-You shouldn't spend any more than 2 hours on this task
+You should try not to spend any more than 2 hours on this task

 ## Task